The randomised Heston model: A dynamic pricing framework

 \subsection{The fat-tail case}

-In this case, $\Dd_{t}^{H} = (-\infty, \n_t^*)$.
+In this case, $\Dd_{\that}^{H} = (-\infty, \n_{\that}^*)$.
 Here we only discuss two special cases for~$\Vv$: the Gamma distribution, and the (scaled) non-central~$\chi$-squared distribution. \begin{example}[Gamma randomisation] If $\Vv\equalDistrib\Gamma(\alpha,\m)$, then from~\eqref{eq:mgf_at_t}, we have

-Consequently~$\Vv_t$ is still a fat-tail distribution satisfying Assumption~\ref{assu:fat-tail-2} with~$\omega=1$, while the upper-bound of the support of the mgf now depends on both the initial distribution~$\Vv$ and on the evolution of the process (through~$\n_t^*$).
+Consequently~$\Vv_{\that}$ is still a fat-tail distribution satisfying Assumption~\ref{assu:fat-tail-2} with~$\omega=1$, $\gamma_0=-\alpha$, while the upper bound of the support of the mgf now depends on both the initial distribution~$\Vv$ and on the evolution of the process (through~$\n_{\that}^*$).
 A direct application of Theorem~\ref{thm:fat-tailImpvolAsymps} further suggests that, for small enough $\tau>0$,

 \end{example} \begin{example}[Non-central~$\chi^2$ randomisation] If $\Vv \equalDistrib \alpha \chi^2(\A,\B)$ then~$\m = 1/(2\alpha)$, and